LocoMH/TaskmasterSuite/README.md

 >
 > A: The easiest way will be to register the potential issue right here and describe it as precisely as possible: https://github.com/LocoMH/TaskmasterSuite/issues/new.
 Thanks!

-> Q: I have an idea for a cool new feature, how can I let yu know?
+> Q: I have an idea for a cool new feature, how can I let you know?
 >
 > A: Just like for bugs, please register the idea here and describe it as precisely as possible: https://github.com/LocoMH/TaskmasterSuite/issues/new.
 Thanks!